How Long Do You Have to File a Claim for a Truck Accident in NJ?

 • Legal rights.
 If you miss the deadline, you forfeit your right to pursue certain forms of legal action, and New Jersey courts will likely dismiss your case.

 • Evidence preservation.
-Filing promptly helps preserve crucial evidence, such as accident reports, witness statements, and physical evidence from the scene.
+Filing promptly helps preserve crucial evidence, such as police reports, witness statements, and physical evidence from the scene.

 • Witness availability.
 Witnesses’ memories fade over time.
 And their availability may decrease as time passes.
 Early filing ensures that their testimony remains fresh and easily accessible.